 Sudhir Ranganath is an Assistant Professor at the Department of Chemical Engineering, Siddaganga Institute of Technology (SIT).
 He is one of the Young Investigators selected to attend YIM 2020 in Mahabalipuram.
 In this invited article, he talks about the role his mentors, collaborators, and scientific network have played in facilitating the process of setting up his lab.

 The 12th Young Investigators’ Meeting (YIM 2020) was held in Mahabalipuram, Tamil Nadu, from 14 to 18 February, 2020 and was attended by nearly eighty young researchers, in addition to several senior scientists, institutional representatives, guest speakers, and panellists.
-This article is the first in a two-part series reporting on its proceedings.
+This article is the second in a two-part series reporting on its proceedings.

 Vanshika Singh is a PhD student at the National Centre for Brain Research (NBRC), Manesar.
 In this next article in our PhD Cafe series, she writes about why networking can be challenging for an introverted graduate student and the strategies that one can employ to derive the benefits of networking while remaining true to their personality.